A military officer saluting in uniform

 • Eligibility includes meeting citizenship, education, fitness, and ASVAB requirements.

-Age Requirements Across Military Branches
+Age Requirements for Women Across Military Branches

 Female soldiers from the US Army's 21st Airlift Squadron